 Please note that you will find here the standard log file, debug.log.

-Creating a shortcut on your desktop for quick access to this folder is a good idea.
+Tip: Create a shortcut on your desktop to this folder for quick access!

 Typically you will create separate, parallel folders for your own games so that files do not get mixed up.

 Any folder for this purpose can have subfolders (eg. if you like to keep separated music/sound files from graphics).

 |skins||This is where files for skins are installed.

 One folder per skin: in the picture above you can see there are three installed: default, castle and forest.

 The skin folder name must match the skin’s ID